gleannyc/documentation/docs/Docs/data-ops/Creating-Data-Ops-Builds.md

 ## Glean Configuration Files

-Glean supports configuration files written in [yaml](https://en.wikipedia.org/wiki/YAML) or [JSON](https://en.wikipedia.org/wiki/JSON).
+Glean supports configuration files written in YAML or JSON.
 A Glean Build will attempt to validate every file in the specified path with a `.yml` or `.json` extension.

 !!! warning